angelolab/publications/2022-Liu_Bosse_etal_CIMAC/README.md

 6. plot_norm_coef.R: Creates plots analyzing normalization coefficients
     - Generates plots in Supplementary Figure 2

-All data tables needed to run these scripts available on Zenodo at https://doi.org/10.5281/zenodo.5945388
+All data tables needed to run these scripts are available on Zenodo at https://doi.org/10.5281/zenodo.5945388